exa-analytics/exa/doc/source/index.rst

 *An ecosystem for data processing, analytics, and visualization.*

-This project leverages Python's open source scientific computing environment to provide a high performance, processing, analytics, and visualization suite for specific data industries.
-The **exa** package provides the foundation on which these data specific applications are built.
-This suite makes use of the following open source projects (among others):
+This project leverages Python's open source scientific computing environment to provide a high performance processing, analytics, and visualization framework on which packages suited for specific data industries can be built.
+This framework makes use of the following open source projects (among others):
     - `numpy`_, `scipy`_: fundamental n-dimensional array manipulation
     - `pandas`_: expressive and labeled n-dimensional data structures (built on numpy)
     - `jupyter`_ (notebook): web-based Python interpreter
     - `ipywidgets`_: interactive widgets in browser
     - `ipyparallel`_: parallel processing
     - `sqlalchemy`_: access to SQL
-    - `numba`_: just-in-time and ahead-of-time compilation of Python to machine code
+    - `numba`_: just-in-time and ahead-of-time compilation, and GPU computing
-    - `cudatoolkit`_: Nvidia CUDA GPU computing
     - `sympy`_: symbolic mathematics
     - `paramiko`_: ssh support
     - `mpi4py`_: MPI support

-Specifically, **exa** provides a system configuration, standalone (web-based) app framework, logging, content management, trait supporting dataframe/series objects, and the data specific **container** object.
-The **container** concept is the corner stone of this project (see :ref:`exa-overview`).
+Exa provides a high performance computing environment tailored to data specific containers (see :ref:`exa-overview`).
+These object based storage devices are the foundation of a content management system, flexible labeled data structure collection, and data specific application framework.

 .. toctree::
     :maxdepth: 2
-    :caption: General Docs
+    :caption: General Info

     overview.rst
     install.rst